SPolton/fb-marketplace-scraper/README.md

 - Sort By: Select how to sort the results.
 - Price Range: Set the min and max price.
 - Condition: Checkboxes for the item condition.

+Search settings:
+- Track new Listings: Checkbox for API to track new results using a database.
+- ntfy Topic: Send push notifications to this nfty topic.
+- Schedule: Checkbox to set auto scrape every set time.
+- Frequency: The time (in seconds) before each auto scrape.

 ### API:
 - IP information retrieval.